xieyaoyue/tp/docs/UserGuide.md

     4. Health
     5. Transportation
     6. Utilities
-If you categorise an item in a category that is not from these six, the item will be categorised as Other.
+If you categorise an item in a category that is not from these six, the item will be categorised as Others.

 ### 3.1 Adding Spending: `add`
 This command allows you to add a spending record to the application.